arthurguedes375/FFT-Microphone-analyzer/README.md

 1. [Simon Xu about the FFT](https://youtu.be/htCj9exbGo0?si=xL6jBgNIaI4O31Lh)

-The following videos are not the best explanation, but these are good videos and also have an implementation of the FFT, but the implementation in the videos is wrong, read the description of the video.
+The following videos are not the best explanation, but these are good videos and also have an implementation of the FFT, but ***the implementation in the videos is wrong, read the description and the comments of each video***.
 They were made by Reducible:
 1. [Intuition video](https://youtu.be/h7apO7q16V0?si=nIwYoXWGVBNcb5pn)
 1. [Runnning algorithm](https://youtu.be/Ty0JcR6Dvis?si=qVw8XtbQC-g81iYT)